 With wine production on the decrease, the average price for a bottle of wine is going up.

-But there are at least five ways you can save money on wine if you’re willing to change your wine-buying habits.
+But there are at least six ways you can save money on wine if you’re willing to change your wine-buying habits.

 How to save money on wine